Escartem/fwendator/README.md

 ---
 # What is this ?
-### this is a simple project to see all of your friends connection in a interactive graph
+### this is a simple project to see all of your friends connection in a interactive graph ([if gif doesn't load](https://github.com/Escartem/fwendator/blob/master/images/graph_interact.gif?raw=true))

 <img src="https://github.com/Escartem/fwendator/blob/master/images/graph_interact.gif?raw=true" />

-### you can also see the direct connections between each friend you have
+### you can also see the direct connections between each friend you have ([if gif doesn't load either](https://github.com/Escartem/fwendator/blob/master/images/graph_individual.gif?raw=true))

 <img src="https://github.com/Escartem/fwendator/blob/master/images/graph_individual.gif?raw=true" />